tensorflow/lingvo/lingvo/tasks/mt/README.md

 ## Setting up your cluster

+**NOTE: This section is outdated and may not work as documented.**

 We provide a script running a docker fleet as an debugging example (`lingvo/docker/run_distributed.py`).
 Please take a look at the script to see the cluster configuration.

 ### Shared filesystem